Back Injury Lawyer in San Jose

 Back Injury Lawyers in San Jose

 Pain is the most common symptom associated with a back or neck injury.
 Acute back pain is typically associated with bone fractures, sprains, and slipped discs.
-Hours or even days after an injury, an affected individual may not be able to perform certain movements or activities because of acute pain.
+Hours or even days after your injury, an affected individual may not be able to perform certain movements or activities because of acute pain.
 Prolonged back pain is often associated with overuse or muscle misuse, such as improper lifting techniques.
 Other symptoms associated with back and neck injuries, include:

 - Decreased mobility

 - Numbness or weakness in the arms, hands, legs, and feet

 Neck Injury Attorneys in San Jose